 2/ Get recognition for behaviours that reinforce the company values.

 3/ Drive those behaviours amongst peers and new joiners.

 But the biggest question we help SaaS organisations answer is.. are we ready for employee advocacy?

 The final piece of the jigsaw

 The final piece of the jigsaw i the way in which we approach employee advocacy.
 The majority of advocacy platforms focus on Marketing or Comms curating content for their employees to share on social.
 Our feeling, based on delivering hundreds of communication projects to both large and small organisations, is that employees need to feel part of the brand building process if they are really going to buy in and advocate it.
 The only way to get this kind of brand idolisation is by giving employees the ability to shape the brand, and be part of its DNA, not something achieved through sharing 2nd hand Marketing content.
-So we focus all of our efforts on building tools that enable employees to generate, optimise and share their own content in a safe and meaningful way.
+So we focussed all of our efforts on building tools that enable employees to generate, optimise and share their own content in a safe and meaningful way.

 We are immensely proud of what our product stands for, the fact that it pushes the employee advocacy agenda away from “leveraging employees and their networks” and more towards nurturing culture, engaging employees and creating a better work environment, so that employees advocate the brand of their own accord.